junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He still runs into cases, now that not only searching for witnesses of angels and giant creatures, but also extreme natural disasters and weird behaviors of wild animals.
 He finds a nest of vampires at the report of unprecedentedly wild giant bats, and ghosts of a whole family at the place where locals say the fog is always too thick and cold.
 Most of the times, they are just pranks and fake reports and actual natural events, he drives to the said locations anyway, just to be sure.

 A victim reports in Kansas catches his eyes somewhere around April, the keyword "blue handprint" and "internal organs liquified" poking at his nerves.
 His reasonable mind knows it can't be angels, can't be Cas, if anything.
-But there is no way when the word "blue" (just like Cas's eyes) and "handprint" (just like the one marked on his shoulder) are put together and he would let it slip away.
+But his brain reads the word "blue" (just like Cas's eyes) and "handprint" (just like the one marked on his shoulder), and the next thing he knows, he's on the Highway 50 heading west.

 Dean drives into the town of Topeka, Kansas two hours later.